Cleaning numerical data can take a ridiculous amount of time, but learning to use Excel COUNTIF can save you a lot of time and hassle...

 Descriptive statistics can give you a really good ‘feel’ for your data, but they can also show you where you might find some problems, errors, typos and all sorts of crap in your data – which you’ll need to clean up before you can do your ‘real’ stats.

-In this blog post we’re going to take a look at just 2 Excel formulae – COUNT and COUNTIF – to show what they can tell us about numerical data.
+In this blog post we’re going to take a look at Excel's COUNTIF and its little brother COUNT to show what they can tell us about numerical data.

 We’ll see how accompanying these with other equally simple formulae – SUM, COUNTBLANK, ISBLANK, AND, ISTEXT and IF-THEN-ELSE – can really help get your numerical data clean in double quick time.
 And get a good sense of whether your data are sensible and fit-for-purpose too.